CodeYourFuture/curriculum/content/js1/sprints/4/prep/index.md

 Let’s suppose we start with a project as follows: we have the following files in our project folder.
 We can create a file called `get-ordinal-number.js` and in there write our first test.
 We can figure out how to write this test using the Jest documentation.
 We can start writing a test:

-index.test.js
+get-ordinal-number.test.js

 ```js
 test("converts 1 to an ordinal number", function () {});
 ```

-The test function takes 2 arguments:
+Let's break down this syntax.
+The `test` function is part of the Jest API: it is an interface we use to perform a particular task.
+In this case, we're using `test` to create a test case.
+Let's break down the arguments we're passing to `test`:

-A test description - `"converts 1 to an ordinal number"`, which describes the behaviour we're testing for and
+- 1st argument: `"converts 1 to an ordinal number"`, which describes the behaviour we're testing for

-a `function () {}` in which we will write our test code.
+- 2nd argument: `function () {}`, we will write some assertions in this `function () {}` to check the behaviour

 ### Creating assertions